BergQuester/v8tr.github.io/_posts/2018-01-27-notifications-pattern-or-anti-pattern.md

 layout: post
 title: "Notifications: pattern or anti-pattern?"
 permalink: /2018-01-27-notifications-pattern-or-anti-pattern/
+description: "Let's clear up misconceptions about whether Notifications and NotificationCenter are pattern or anti-pattern."
 ---

 Notifications are well-known communication pattern used in one or another way almost in every program.
 Standard Cocoa frameworks widely utilize notifications to communicate with their clients.
 Does it necessary mean that its a good technique?
 Lets clear up the misconceptions and answer the question: are the notifications considered to be a pattern or anti-pattern?